pepopowitz/tdd-workshop/module-1/README.md

 👉 Change some of the arguments in this call, and save the file.

 You should see an error message in your test watch window.

+> **Note**: If you changed some arguments but the test didn't break, you might have used a name with the same initial as the original.
+Due to the very "complicated" logic of the name generator, this would cause the test to continue passing. 😬

-Mine looks like this:
+My test failure looks like this:

 ![Failed Jest test](./docs/friendly-error.png)